mapmeld/noonniep/readme.md

 # About Noonniep

-Noonniep is an experimental rewrite of Arduino-over-the-web projects <a href="https://github.com/mapmeld/crowdbot">CrowdBot</a> and <a href="https://github.com/mapmeld/crowdbotblock">CrowdBotBlock</a>.
+Noonniep is a rewrite of Arduino-over-the-web projects <a href="https://github.com/mapmeld/crowdbot">CrowdBot</a> and <a href="https://github.com/mapmeld/crowdbotblock">CrowdBotBlock</a>.

 ## Key Features